oxylus-tech/django-caps/docs/source/guide/00-overview.rst

 a concrete Reference is generated (accessible from subclass scope).
 The same occurs between Reference and Capability.
 This mechanism ensure different things:

-- The Reference and Capability models are associated to one object type, allowing reverse relations to be accessible (comparing for example over a solution using ContentType framework);
+- The Reference and Capability models are associated to one object type, allowing reverse relations to be accessible (comparing for example over a solution using ContentType framework).
+This also allows to joins table on SQL requests (thus prefetch values among other things);
 - This ensure clear segregation for references and capabilities per object type and reduce tables sizes;
 - We can exploit this mechanism for eg. default reference capabilities;